ImpactFlow/flow/docs/vertex.md

 ## `extend`
 Paramters:
-- (object): prototypeFragment, a map of properties which should be extended onto a new subclass of Vertex.
+- `object:prototypeFragment`, a map of properties which should be extended onto a new subclass of Vertex.

 Returns a new Type which subclasses `Vertex` using the given prototype fragment.